djeada/Numpy-Tutorials/notes/9_statistics_and_random_numbers.md

  [0.59865848 0.15601864 0.15599452]]
 ```

-## Statistics with NumPy

-Statistics, at its core, is the science of collecting, analyzing, and interpreting data.
-It serves as a foundational pillar for fields such as data science, economics, and social sciences.
-A key component of statistics is understanding various distributions or, as some textbooks refer to them, populations.
-Central to this understanding is the idea of probability.

-NumPy provides robust functions for a range of statistical operations, making it indispensable for data analysis in Python.
-Below, we explore some of these basic and advanced statistical operations.

 ### Basic Statistical Measures

+The basic statistical measures provide insights into the central tendency and variability of a dataset.
+These metrics form the foundation for more advanced analyses and are crucial for summarizing data.

 #### Mean

-The mean or average of a set of values is computed by taking the sum of these values and dividing by the number of values.
+The mean or arithmetic average of a dataset represents its central point.
+It is defined as the sum of all observations divided by the number of observations.
+This measure is widely used due to its simplicity, but it can be influenced by extreme values.

+$$
-$$ \bar{\mu} = \frac{1}{N} \sum_{i=1}^{N} x_i $$
+\mu = \frac{1}{N} \sum_{i=1}^{N} x_i
+$$

 Function: